 New Hampshire CoastWise forges connections between students, researchers, practitioners, and decision-makers around the state to build a more resilient and sustainable future.
 Throughout the year, CoastWise participants come together to attend workshops and spend time in the field – learning about coastal issues, building a repertoire of skills, networking with peers and partners, and gaining first-hand knowledge of and connections with the stakeholders and communities across the state.

-Time commitment: Participants commit to attend three weekend-long in-person workshops, two day-long field trips, and four virtual webinars over the course of the year along with bi-monthly virtual webinars.
+Time commitment: Participants commit to attend two multi-day in-person workshops, two day-long field trips, and four virtual webinars over the course of the year.

 Who's eligible?
 Participants from any discipline that addresses challenges around coastal resiliency and resource management are eligible to apply.

 Lisa Wise joined the NH Sea Grant team in 2017 as the Climate Adaptation Program Manager, which is a joint position with UNH Cooperative Extension.
 Lisa works with New Hampshire communities to build awareness of and resilience to the impacts of a changing climate.
 She is an active member in NH's Coastal Adaptation Workgroup (CAW) and helps coordinate the Climate in the Classroom program to engage students in Seacoast NH schools.
 Nationally, she co-leads the Sea Grant Climate Network community of practice.
 Lisa received her Master's degree in Coastal Ecosystem Management from UNH in 2015.